 If something goes wrong, or you need help, it’s better to be connected to the person who prescribed the pill rather than not knowing where to go in the case of complications.
 Of course, you can always go to the emergency room, but this can be an expensive option depending on your health insurance plan.
 And because ordering pills online is not legal, there are legal concerns and ramifications here as well.

 You might not be taking the abortion pill

 While lab tests conducted on a number of abortion pills sold online revealed the pills were real, many indicated that the pills contained lower dosages than advertised.
 This means they could be less effective, and combined with the long wait time of shipping (10+ days), could pose a threat if you take the pills too late.

-A medication abortion can only be used prior to the 10th week of pregnancy (or in Ohio, for the first six weeks of pregnancy).
-So if the pills arrive late and the dosages are not effective, it could pose risks to you.
+If the pills arrive late and the dosages are not effective, it could pose risks to you.

 Self-managed abortions are risky because they do come with certain side effects and sometimes complications.
 Removing the medical professional from the equation not only removes needed protection for you but could also put you in a complicated legal situation.